-Free resources based on the novels of some of the UK’s most popular children’s authors.
+Authorfy - free resources based on the novels of some of the UK’s most popular children’s authors.
 Includes hundreds of videos, reading guides and activities.

-Thousands of free educational videos, guides and audio clips.
+BBC Teach - thousands of free educational videos, guides and audio clips.

-Includes the Exploring Children’s Books online exhibition and activities.
+British Library - includes the Exploring Children’s Books online exhibition and activities.

-Links to a wide range of learning resources including SEND provision.
+Literacy Shed - links to a wide range of learning resources including SEND provision.

-Free creative writing and reading resources.
+Reading Realm - free creative writing and reading resources.

-Links to high quality teaching resources
+Scholastic Blog - links to high quality teaching resources.

 Useful accounts to follow on Twitter